opentrv/3d-boxes/README.md

 Note that on the first run, you shold be connected to the internet as it will download dependencies needed for some of the boxes.

+You can also generate a single package if you know which one you want:

+    make stl/box-dd1.package

 Cleaning up the build products
 ------------------------------